SofianeB/B2SAFE-B2STAGE-Training/08-install-gridFTP-server.md

 ```

 ## Creating a certificate authority (CA) on the server
-Installing the *globus-dsi* module will automatically create a *simple ca* on your server.
+Installing the *globus-gsi* module will automatically create a *simple ca* on your server.

 ```sh
 /var/lib/globus/simple_ca